grafana/jmeter-to-k6/README.md

 **Install**:

-Globally, and preferably using [nvm](https://github.com/creationix/nvm) (at least on Unix/Linux systems to avoid permission issues):
+Globally, and preferably using [nvm](https://github.com/creationix/nvm) (at least on Unix/Linux systems to avoid filesystem permission issues when using sudo):
 ```shell
 npm install -g jmeter-to-k6
 ```